fbef0102/Game-Private_Plugin/L4D_插件/Weapons_武器/l4d2_melee_modify_damage/readme.md

         * 4-Melee kill Witch (No matter health)
     * (After) Modify Chainsaw damages dealt to Commons/S.I./Tank/Witch
     * (After) Modify each melee damages dealt to Commons/S.I./Tank/Witch
+        * Remove One-Melee kill
+        * Remove instant kill on flying hunter or jockey with melee or chainsaw
-        * Support All official melee weapon
+        * Support All official and custom melee weapon
-        * Support custom melee weapon
-        * A common zombie still instantly dies on a headshot by melee (No matter what damage).
+        * A common zombie still instantly dies on a headshot by melee (No matter what damage)
+    * Modify damage value in file: [data/l4d2_melee_modify_damage.cfg](data/l4d2_melee_modify_damage.cfg)
+        * Manual in this file, click for more details...
     * To modify each gun weapons' damage, please check "Related Plugin" below
 </details>